sens2k/url-shortening/README.md

 # url-shortening
-url shortening with native php
+url shortening with native php and Hashids lib.